-The IEEE is one of the world's largest volunteer organizations and it is through the work of the local Chapter officers that the work of the IEEE and its Societies is accomplished.
+The IEEE is one of the world's largest volunteer organizations and it is through the work of the local Chapter officers that the work of the IEEE and its Societies are accomplished.
 To accomplish its goals, the IEEE and its societies are dependent on the involvement of its members through the local Chapter leadership.
+The role of the local chapter leaders is critical to the success of the chapter and it requires commitment on the part of the leaders - each leader should be sure they have the necessary resources to fulfill their obligations to the chapter as a leader in order to be sure the chapter is as successful as possible - just one leader can't do it by themselves - it requires the necessary commitment and contribution by all the chapter leaders.
 Your ability to motivate volunteers to help with events such as meetings, seminars and community work is crucial to their success.
 Help navigating the IEEE resources available to you as well as a few hints on working with volunteers are offered.

-GATHERING YOUR MEMBERSHIP DATA
+GATHERING MEMBERSHIP DATA